[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Repeated phrases, structures, and arguments.

-Case in point, ask yourself: would you submit someone else's work as your own?
+Ask yourself this: would you submit someone else's work as your own?

 Probably not.